Naereen/web-sphinx/teaching.en.rst

 In 2015
 -------
-.. seealso:: `This folder contains most of the documents to my teaching <./teach/>`_.
+.. seealso:: `This folder contains most of the documents related to my teaching <./teach/>`_.

 Second semester of 2015 (in France)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^